Finding the Best Places to Retire Since 2006!

 The Slidell Senior Center is managed by the Council on Aging St. Tammany (COAST) and is open to people age 60 or better.
 Services include noon congregate meals, delivered home meals, curb to curb van transportation within town limits, social activities, home repairs (restrictions apply), exercise classes, legal assistance and more.

-Slidell sits in a humid subtropical climate and has hot, muggy summers with temperatures in the 80s and 90s.
-Winters are generally mild and a bit cooler than the south shore of New Orleans.
+This area has a humid subtropical climate with hot, muggy summers and temperatures in the 80s and 90s.
+Winters are generally mild and a bit cooler than on the south shore of New Orleans.
 Winter temperatures are in the 40s and 50s.
 On average, the area receives 62 inches of rain each year.

-Hurricanes and the flooding that comes with them are always a threat (especially south of Interstate 12).
-Subsequent to Hurricane Katrina, Slidell suffered flood damage in 2012 (Hurricane Issac) and in August, 2016 (days of torrential rain).
+Hurricanes, tropical storms and the flooding that comes with them are always a threat (especially south of Interstate 12).
+Hurricane Katrina in 2005 brought significant damage.
+Hurricane Issac in 2012 caused flooding, as did Hurricane Harvey in 2017 and Hurricane Ida in 2021.
 The tornado risk is 120% higher than the national average.

 Recommended as a Retirement Spot?
 Yes | Is Louisiana Tax-Friendly at Retirement?
 Yes

-The hurricane threat should be considered, but Slidell's easygoing pace, reasonable cost of living, historic homes, cute "old town," good hospitals and solid senior programs make it worth a look at retirement time.
+The hurricane threat is real, but Slidell's easygoing pace, reasonable cost of living, historic homes, cute downtown, good hospitals and solid senior programs make it worth a look at retirement time.

 Louisiana is unique in that it is divided into parishes, which in other states are known as counties.
 In its early days, it was home to American Indians and was a French colony and a Spanish colony and saw an influx of African slaves.
 Even the British and Germans settled in the area in the 1700s.
 This mix of cultures gives many modern Louisiana towns a heritage not found anywhere else in the U.S.